racia/research-project/README.md

     ```
    If no config specified, the script will run with the default `baseline_config`
 (will through an error of not finding `/workspace/students/reasoning`).

+### Settings
+As the settings load two Llama models, it not possible to run these settings on CLuster or locally.

+#### Running the settings on the bwUniCluster
+Make sure to activate the conda module and the CUDA module.
+Furthermore, check that your pytorch version supports GPU usage.
+The code will stop executing if no GPU is available to use.

+We are now using two GPUs, `cuda:0` and `cuda:1`.
+The student model is loaded on `cuda:0`, the teacher on `cuda:1`.
+This is done because we otherwise do not have enough GPU memory to do any computations.
+If we now want to generate something, we need the input to the model to be on the same device as the model that should generate.
+So if we want to generate the initial CoT of the student, the input to the model (in this case the encoded prompt) needs to be moved to `cuda:0` as well.
+This can simply be done by adding `.to("cuda:0")` to the tensor.
+We can then happily do some stuff with this, until we want to get the teacher to do something.
+Then we need to again move the input to the teacher (e.g. the prompt to provide feedback + the CoT of the student) to `cuda:1`, where the teacher is located.

+Therefore you need to make sure that the batch script specifies to use two GPUs.
+This also requires that the data is moved correctly in the code as explained above.
+If you want to change something, make sure that the necessary data is on the same GPU as the device that should use it!

 ### Data